-The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments and financial assets and liabilities at fair value through profit or loss (FVPL) all of which have been measured at fair value, and investments securities of which the participating interests are at fair value through other comprehensive income and the participating debt is mandatorily measured at fair value through profit or loss.
+The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments which are measured at fair value and those financial assets and liabilities at fair value through profit or loss (FVPL) or at fair value through other comprehensive income (FVOCI).
 The carrying values of recognised assets and liabilities that are hedged items in fair value hedges, and otherwise carried at amortised cost, are adjusted to record changes in fair value attributable to the risks that are being hedged.

 These consolidated financial statements are presented in Euro, which is Triodos Bank’s functional currency.
 All amounts have been rounded to the nearest thousand, except when otherwise indicated.

 The following changes to IFRS are effective after 1 January 2021 and relevant for Triodos Bank: